GinaE/Detecting-fishing-activity/AWS_setup.md

-The basic unit I select is an Ubuntu machine mp.xlarge, and ran the following commands:
+The unit I selected was an Ubuntu machine mp.xlarge, and ran the following commands:
 ```
 sudo apt install python